PSGtatitos/rubber-duck-cli/README.md

 ### `atlas ask`

-Ask a single question and get an answer immediately.
+Ask Atlas a single question and get an answer immediately.

 ```bash
 atlas ask "what is the difference between null and undefined?"